Age: No age statement

 These days of course, those volumes are very different, as is the bottle in which Super Nikka is sold.
 The liquid is more or less the same as half a century ago though.
 About this Nikka’s contents little is known, other than that it’s reportedly Super, Rare and Old.
 This immediately set my alarm bells ringing.
 Because let’s face it… nothing that bears the label Rare and Old is ever old, and most definitely not rare.
 But all of that’s beside the point.
 The only question that matters is: how Super is this Nikka really?
 Let’s find out!

 Nose: Super Nikka starts off as a nice summery dram, but that doesn’t mean it’s delicate.
 This Nikka bears its floral aromas with confidence, offering up a perfume of honeydew melons, nectar and tangerines.
 There are subtle undercurrents of caramel, peanuts and wood spice as well.
 This seems quite a lively, vibrant dram!

-Palate: Unexpectedly salty, but oh so sweet.
+Palate: Unexpectedly pungent, but oh so sweet.
 Shortbread, toffee and heather honey dominate the scene.
 Once the initial sugar rush settles down, it’s replaced by… not much at all.
 Hmm, wait for it… perhaps some smoke and maybe a vague hint of sherry?
 Unfortunately this Nikka doesn’t quite pick up the pace after a promising start.